AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 {% endtabs %}

 ### Sequential processing
-Even though Events are processed asynchronously from their publisher, it is often desirable to process certain events in the order they are published.
+Even though events are processed asynchronously from their publisher, it is often desirable to process certain events in the order they are published.
 In Axon this is controlled by the `SequencingPolicy`.